Top Gun Weekend

-Climb Aboard these vintage aircraft, and learn about their history from the crews who have lovingly restored them.
+Look into the cockpits of these vintage aircraft and learn about their history from the crews who have lovingly restored them.

-The Blue Angels F-4N Phantom II Cockpit Simulator is loan from the National Naval Aviation Museum at Pensacola, Florida.
+The F-14, F-16, and F-5 are on loan from the National Naval Aviation Museum at Pensacola, Florida.

 Open Cockpit weekends at the Pacific Coast Air Museum are your chance to get up close to selected aircraft and look inside.
 We raise the canopies and open the doors to give you an unobstructed view so you can see what a genuine fighter plane, attack plane, transport, helicopter, or other type is like from the inside!